narasingh/connected-components/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Connected Components

+This is RND project to utilize react query in order crate resuable smart components